 Requirement: A dedicated team accountable for success.

 Projects require discipline in addition to vision.
 The person or persons who provide structure must manage the timeline and see that the inputs from team members are integrated into the flow of the project.
 These people must have the ability to make meaningful decisions, and a process for escalation and redress when a project is at risk.
 Leadership on projects takes more than one form.
 Typically there is a champion who is getting political buy-in and moving blockers in addition to the person dealing with all of the details and moving things along.
 The most successful projects have these two people working in lockstep.
-Sometimes one person can even do both, but both roles must be accounted for.

 Requirement: Empowered project leadership.